-- (1) Newborn Screening Advisory Committee shall be composed of at least nine members as follows: - (a) an individual with an advanced degree in genetics or other relevant field, who will serve as chair; - (b) a representative from the Utah Hospital Association; - (c) a community pediatrician; - (d) the Deputy or Assistant Deputy of the Clinical Services Section; - (e) an advocate or a consumer of a newborn screening services; - (f) clinical consultants for the Newborn Screening program; - (g) a representative from the Utah Public Health Laboratory; - (h) a representative from the Newborn Screening Follow-up Program; and - (i) a representative with knowledge about disorders considered for future addition to the Newborn Screening Panel from the research community. - (2) The Department Executive Director shall approve committee membership with counsel from the advisory committee. - (3) The term of committee members shall be four years. - (a) Members may serve up to three additional terms as requested. - (b) If a vacancy occurs in the committee membership, a replacement shall be appointed for the unexpired term in the same manner as the original appointment. - (c) A majority of the committee constitutes a quorum at any meeting.
+(1) Newborn Screening Advisory Committee shall be composed of at least 9 members as follows:

+- (a) an individual with an advanced degree (MS/PhD/MD) in genetics or other relevant field, who will serve as Chair; - (b) a representative from the Utah Hospital Association; - (c) a community pediatrician; - (d) the Director of the Division of Disease Control and Prevention; - (e) an advocate or a consumer of a newborn screening services; - (f) clinical consultants for the Newborn Screening program; - (g) a representative from the Utah Public Health Laboratory - (h) a representative from the Newborn Screening Follow-up Program; - (i) a representative from the research community with knowledge about disorders considered for future addition to the newborn screening panel. - (2) The Department Executive Director shall approve committee membership with counsel from the advisory committee. - (3) The term of committee members shall be four years; - (a) members may serve up to three additional terms as requested; - (b) if a vacancy occurs in the committee membership for any reason, a replacement shall be appointed for the unexpired term in the same manner as the original appointment; - (c) a majority of the committee constitutes a quorum at any meeting.
 If a quorum is present, the action of the majority of members shall be the action of the advisory committee. - (4) The committee shall: - (a) advise the Department on policy issues related to newborn screening services; - (b) provide guidance to programs and functions within the Department having to do with newborn screening services and - (c) evaluate potential tests that could be added to newborn or population screening and make recommendations to the Department.